 - Main church building exemption letter-required if subject property involves parking lots, branch offices, etc.

 Your application and accompanying documentation, along with the Board of Review's recommendation, is then sent to the Illinois Department of Revenue for a final decision.
 Please note, this stage of the process can take anywhere from six months to a year.
-While an exemption application is pending, the taxes for that tax year are protected from a sale.

 What happens if your exemption application is denied?